-- Complete the application on-line or with the Office of Admissions, Daemen College, 4380 Main Street, Amherst, New York 14226.
+- Complete the application online or with the Office of Admissions, Daemen University, 4380 Main Street, Amherst, New York 14226.
 A visit to the Daemen campus is strongly recommended.
-Please write or call the Office of Admissions at (716) 839-8225 or toll free, 1-800-462-7652, to arrange an appointment for an interview and campus tour or visit our website: daemen.edu/admissions.
+Please email firstname.lastname@example.org or call the Office of Admissions at (716) 839-8225 or toll-free, 1-800-462-7652, to arrange an appointment for an interview and campus tour or visit our website: daemen.edu/admissions.

-- Ask high school guidance counselor to forward transcripts directly to Daemen College, Office of Admissions.
+- Ask your high school guidance counselor to forward transcripts directly to Daemen University, Office of Admissions.

-- Decide whether or not you want to submit your SAT or ACT test scores or other documents such as scores from AP, IB, college credit, writing sample and personal statement as part of your application.
+- Decide whether or not you will be submitting your application as test-optional or would like to submit your SAT or ACT test scores or other documents such as scores from AP, IB, college credit, and writing sample, as part of your application.
 (See Admissions Policy above)

 - To be complete, all applications must include the following documents:

 - A personal essay

 - For Physician Assistant Majors: two (2) letters of recommendation are required.
 For all other majors, no letter of recommendation is required

 - International Baccalaureate (IB) test scores and/or IB courses in progress (if applicable)